Big and Tall Fit Guide

 • Proper care preserves the perfect fit: To keep your shorts from shrinking or stretching out, wash them in cold water and avoid high-heat drying.
 Air-drying is best, but if you use a machine, choose the lowest heat setting to maintain the fabric's shape and size.

-What Exactly Is a 4XL in Shorts?
+What Does a 4XL in Shorts Actually Mean?

 If you’ve ever felt like “4XL” is more of a suggestion than a size, you’re not alone.
 Finding shorts that fit comfortably without being too tight in the waist or too baggy in the legs can feel like a mission.
 The truth is, while there are standards, the label on your clothes doesn’t always tell the whole story.
 A 4XL from one brand can fit completely differently from another, which is one of the biggest frustrations for big and tall guys.
 This often results in a cycle of trial and error, where you're constantly ordering and returning clothes, hoping the next pair will finally be the one.